WithMadiCo/TeachingCurriculum/README.md

 # TeachingCurriculum
 Host repository of all teaching curriculum created and taught by With Madi Co.
+Be sure to check out the [With Madi Co.
+Twitch Channel](https://www.twitch.tv/withmadico) for live tutorials and for first looks into new lessons.

 ### Current Classes:
 - [Introduction to Web Development: Let's Build Your Personal Website](https://github.com/WithMadiCo/BetaTeam)